RocketChat/docs-old/administrator-guides/authentication/ldap/README.md

 ## Work in Progress

-We're not experts on LDAP, so there might be lots of features we don't know about and we'd love to have your comments and feedback of what we can do to improve it.
+There might be lots of features we don't know about LDAP, so we'd love to hear your comments and feedback on what we can do to improve.

 ## Troubleshooting

-### I cannot login even everything looks good
+### I cannot login even though everything looks good

-If you cannot login without getting any error messages (the last thing in log you see is `Attempt to bind <correct dn of user>`), make sure the username of your ldap account does not match any username of a local account.
-For example if you created a local user with username `joe`, then enable ldap and try to login with username `joe` (who exists on your ldap server), it will silently fail without any error message in your log simply saying username or password do not match.
-You cannot login with `joe` by your ldap password nor by your local password any more.
+If you cannot login and receive no error messages, so the last thing you see in log is `Attempt to bind <correct dn of user>`, make sure your LDAP account username does not match any username of a local account.
+For example, if you create a local user with username `joe`, then enable LDAP, and try to login with username `joe`, which exists on your LDAP server, the operation fails silently, without any error message in your log, simply saying username or password do not match.
+You cannot login with `joe` using your LDAP password or local password anymore.

-### No users are created even everything looks good
+### No users are created even though everything looks good

-Every rocket.chat-user has to have an email.
-So either the LDAP users have an email or you have to set a default domain using the field "default domain".
+Every Rocket.Chat user must have an email.
+So, either LDAP users have an email, or you must set a default domain using the field "default domain" to do so.

 ## References